mmolosay/Resource/README.md

 `com.github.mmolosay.resource:resource-context:VERSION`

-**It is a preferred flavor of `Resource` library to use.**
+**It is a preferred artifact of `Resource` library to use.**

-Philosophy of this flavor allows you to customize a context, in which your `Resource` states will change.
+Philosophy of this artifact allows you to customize a context, in which your `Resource` states will change.

 For example, you may want your resource to only have states of `Empty` and `Success` ([ReducedScope](/resource-context/src/main/kotlin/com/mmolosay/resource/scope/ReducedScope.kt)), when you're interested in data or its absence only.
 You will be given scope, in which you can create states for resource: it will protect you from setting state out of context.
-Neat, isn't it? :>

 See [Example of usage](#example-of-usage) section for more details.